d13co/docs.voi.green/src/immutability.md

 The minting process' dVOI lock duration value `mint_time_lock` will be mutable with by the `fee_admin` address with a 1 week delay.

-The updated value will not have restrictions.
+The update delta does not have any restrictions.

 ## Changing scheduled updates

-If an update is scheduled but not vested yet, updating the scheduled values will reset the update timer to the initial value of 1 week.
+If an update is issued while a previous update is scheduled, the timer will reset to the initial value of 1 week.

 Updates can also be staggered, e.g. the fee rate and the mint time lock values can be part of the same update.
 The last update value will reset the timer to 1 week, as before.